cpetrich/counterfeit_DS18B20/README.md

 Regarding (I), discrepancy between what the current datasheet says should happen and what the sensors do include \[1,5\]
 * Family B: reserved bytes in scratchpad register can be overwritten (by following instructions in the datasheet)
 * Family C: the sensor is fixed in 12-bit mode (i.e., byte 4 of the scratchpad register is always ``0x7f``)
-* Family C2: the number of EEPROM write cycles is very small (order of 10 rather than >50k)
+* Family C: the number of EEPROM write cycles is very small (order of 10 rather than >50k)
 * Family B2, D: significant number of sensors with offsets outside the ±0.5 C range at 0 °C
 * Family D: sensor does not respond in parasitic mode (applies to most sensors of Family D)
 * Family D: the temperature reading right after power-up is 25 rather than 85 °C
 * Family D: sensor does not perform low-resolution temperature conversions faster
-* Family D, E: reserved bytes 5 and 7 of the scratchpad register are not ``0xff`` and ``0x10``, respectively
+* Family D: reserved bytes 5 and 7 of the scratchpad register are not ``0xff`` and ``0x10``, respectively
-* Family D1, E: does not have an EEPROM
+* Family D1: retains temperature measurements during power cycles

 Hence, as of writing (2019), every fake sensor available does not comply with the datasheet in at least one way.